 Since the mandrel supports the inside of the tubing being bent, it must be matched to the ID (inside diameter) of the tube.
 Tubing is usually sold and described as OD (Ootside diameter) x wall thickness.
 That gives us the numbers to get tube ID, so we list our mandrels that way.
 The mandrels also have a tapered nose to support the tube just past the bend, which has to be matched to the bend radius.
 You can bend on a larger radius than your mandrel is tapered for, but not smaller.
 Here is an example:

 You have a mandrel for 1.625 x .083 on 4.5 CLR.
 You can also use that mandrel on 1.625 x .083 on a 6.0 bend radius, but the nose of the mandrel will not touch the inside of the tube, only the cylindrical portion of the mandrel will.
 This will work, and it will vastly improve bends compared to no mandrel at all.
-It will not be as good as using the correct mandrel with the nose taper for the 6.0 CLR bend (this is true in extremely thin applications, but not common).
+It *may* not be as good as using the correct mandrel with the nose taper for the 6.0 CLR bend (this is true in extremely thin applications, but not common).

 You can also use a mandrel on a tube with slightly larger ID than the mandrel is designed for, but no smaller.
 If the ID of the tube is a little larger than the mandrel was intended for, it will not fit as snug and will less control over the bend, resulting in higher deformation (but usually still MUCH less than not using a mandrel).

-We only have the mandrel that are in this product listing in stock.
+We only have the mandrels that are in this product listing in stock.
 If you want another size (keep in mind wall ratios over 30 and bends tighter than 2.5D are not likely possible), please e mail us with your desired size (including CLR) and alloy.
-If this paragraph doesn;t make sense, to you, click on “TECH” and then “BENDER TECH” above and read to learn more about these terms and tube bending in general.
+If this paragraph doesn’t make sense to you, click on “TECH” and then “BENDER TECH” above and read to learn more about these terms and tube bending in general.